insidewhy/lambics/README.markdown

 * Lindemans Oude Gueuze Cuvee Rene 75cl - €5.97
   - 6.5/10 The taste doesn't become overbearing over time but also isn't that impressive.
 * Mort Subite Gueuze 25cl - €1.97
-  - 8/10 Fruity and slightly sour.
+  - 6/10 Fruity and slightly sour, one of the better sweet/malty lambics.
 * Mort Subite Oude Gueuze 37.5cl - €3.57
   - 7/10 Like the Gueze only much more sour, no funky smell.
 * Oud Beersel Oude Gueuze 37.5cl - €4.47